arikxl/animxl/README.md

 | **React Icons**  | SVG icons                    |
 | **ESLint**       | Static code analysis  |

 ## Customization

 - Extend styles in `tailwind.config.js`.
 - Configure additional plugins in `vite.config.js`.
 - Update ESLint rules and ignores in `eslint.config.js`.

 ## License

 This project is open-source.
-See individual dependencies for their respective licenses.[2]
+See individual dependencies for their respective licenses.